 What is ETIAS and How Will it Affect Travel to Europe?

 One of the Schengen strategies for keeping the region safer for tourists and residents is the European Travel Information and Authorization System (ETIAS).
-ETIAS will be implemented in 2021.
+ETIAS expects to be implemented in late 2022.
 The new visa waiver program applies to citizens of countries that currently do not require a visa to enter the Schengen area (like citizens of Canada and the United States.)

 In total, over 60 nationalities will be included in the program.
-This means that if you come from an eligible nation and are planning to travel to Europe from 2021, you will need to apply for an ETIAS visa waiver.
+This means that if you come from an eligible nation and are planning to travel to Europe after 2022, you will need to apply for an ETIAS visa waiver.

 Keep reading to find more information here, including:

 - What ETIAS is and how it will work

 - What are the benefits of ETIAS for Europeans and foreign travelers

 - How ETIAS will affect traveling with your family to Europe.